80% pay for 7 months under proposed unemployment insurance scheme

 Business New Zealand chief executive Kirk Hope said it could "cushion workers and communities from such abrupt income losses, allowing more time for regions and businesses to adapt".

+The discussion document stated it intended to cover a broad range of work.

+"By designing a scheme that covers as many people as possible, we’re helping to establish a scheme that is fair and equitable," it said.

-The Government revealed in 2021 it was proposing an ACC-style unemployment insurance scheme.
+The Government revealed in 2021 it was proposing an ACC-style unemployment insurance scheme, along with a 2020 election promise.

 It looked to provide about 80 per cent cover for a limited time after a person loses their job, and was linked to training opportunities.